Architectural Model Making – The Guide

 Sometimes your glue may come in a large bottle, which doesn’t lend itself to precision gluing!
 The syringe allows you to have just a smaller amount as you work and make it easier to work on more intricate areas of the model.

-Double sided tape can also be useful for bonding pieces together while the glue dries.
-Careful when using with card or paper as it will tear away if you try to remove it.
+This can also be useful for bonding pieces together while the glue dries.
+Be careful when using it with card or paper as it will tear away if you try to remove it.

 If you have the facility, it is worth giving laser cutting a try.
 The laser cutter can cut wood, cardboard, paper, foam, polystyrene, acrylics and many more materials.
 It allows for very accurate cutting very quickly, meaning you can focus on the assembly of the model.
 There is some preparation required as you develop your cad drawing for the laser cutting machine.
 You can use a 2d cad drawing to essentially lay out the pieces of the puzzle that will need to be cut out.